Nestled in the Alps, overlooking Lake Thun between Thun and Interlaken, is Switzerland’s best-kept secret: St. Beatus Caves.

 The hike through the waterfalls is free of charge and jaw-droppingly beautiful.
 I suggest packing a picnic lunch to enjoy the views from one of the many benches along the trail or plan to savor a delicious Swiss meal at the panoramic restaurant.

 The hiking trail and waterfalls are open year-round.
-However, the caves, the restaurant, and museum are only open from March-November.
+However, the caves, the restaurant, and the museum are only open from March-November.
 Keep that in mind when planning a trip to Switzerland if you’d like to have the full experience.

 Tour the St. Beatus Caves and Museum